Tristan Thompson: Personal life

-Thompson is the eldest of four sons of Jamaican parents.
-His younger brother played high school basketball for Wesley Christian High School in Allen, Kentucky, where he was a highly rated prospect.
+Thompson is the eldest of four sons to Jamaican parents.
+His younger brother, Dishawn Thompson, played high school basketball for Wesley Christian High School in Allen, Kentucky, where he was a highly rated prospect.

 In 2013, Thompson founded the Amari Thompson Fund, which works closely with Epilepsy Toronto to raise funds and awareness to support those affected by epilepsy.
-Thompson's youngest brother Amari has the neurological disorder and experiences seizures almost daily due to his condition.
+Thompson's youngest brother Amari has Lennox–Gastaut syndrome and experiences seizures almost daily due to his condition.

+Thompson also serves as a Global Ambassador for Special Olympics.

 In 2020, Thompson acquired American citizenship.

+Thompson's mother, Andrea, died in early January 2023 after suffering from a heart attack.

 Relationships

-In December 2016, Thompson's ex-girlfriend gave birth to his first child, a son.
-He was ordered to pay $40,000/month in child support and $200,000 in backend payments.
+Thompson had a relationship with Jordan Craig, who gave birth to his son Prince in December 2016, by which time they had separated.

-Thompson began dating Khloé Kardashian in 2016, with whom he allegedly cheated on ex-girlfriend Jordan Craig, according to court documents.
-On April 12, 2018, Khloé gave birth to their daughter, True.
-Thompson was found to have been unfaithful to Kardashian during the pregnancy.
-In February 2019, they split.
-In the summer of 2020, Thompson and Kardashian resumed their relationship after quarantining together during the COVID-19 pandemic.
-In June 2021, they announced that they had split again.
+Thompson has had an on-again, off-again relationship with Khloé Kardashian.
+They initially began dating in 2016 when he allegedly cheated on his pregnant ex-girlfriend Jordan Craig with Kardashian, according to court documents.
+On April 12, 2018, Khloé gave birth to their daughter, True, amidst controversy after Thompson was found to have cheated on Kardashian during the pregnancy.
+In February 2019, Thompson and Kardashian split after it was revealed that Thompson had allegedly cheated on Kardashian with her younger half-sister Kylie Jenner's then-best friend Jordyn Woods.
+Thompson and Kardashian quarantined together during the COVID-19 pandemic, and subsequently resumed their relationship from summer 2020 to June 2021, as well as October to December 2021.
+On July 28, 2022, Kardashian and Thompson welcomed their second child, Tatum, via surrogate.

-In December 2021, it was reported that a woman had filed a paternity lawsuit against Thompson in Los Angeles in June 2021, as a result of an affair he had while dating Khloé Kardashian.
-Thompson confirmed the following month that he was the father of the woman's son and issued an apology to Kardashian.
+In December 2021, Maralee Nichols gave birth to Thompson's son Theo as a result of an affair they had while he was dating Kardashian.
+Nichols had filed a paternity lawsuit against Thompson earlier that year.
+Thompson confirmed the following month that he was the father of Nichols' son and issued an apology to Kardashian.

-In July 2022, it was confirmed that Thompson and Kardashian were expecting their second child together, via surrogacy.
-Their son was born on July 28, 2022.